s-polly/foundry-samples/infrastructure/infrastructure-setup-bicep/01-connections/model-gateway/modelgateway-setup-guide-for-agents.md

 - **API Key Header**: `X-API-Key: YOUR_API_KEY`
 - **Custom Header Name**: Any custom auth config you configure via connection auth_config

+By default, apikey will be sent in `api-key` header to your gateway, if you need some other header for apiKey, use custom auth config section in the connection object.

 #### Option 2: 🛡️ OAuth2 Client Credentials

 **Implementation**: Your gateway should support OAuth2 client credentials flow: